Hypergeometric Functions over Finite Fields: Abstract

 \section{Abstract}

-Based on the developments of many people including Evans, Greene, Katz, McCarthy, Ono, and Rodriguez-Villegas, we consider period functions for hypergeometric type algebraic varieties over finite fields and consequently study hypergeometric functions over finite fields in a manner that is parallel to that of the classical hypergeometric functions.
+Building on the developments of many people including Evans, Greene, Katz, McCarthy, Ono, Roberts, and Rodriguez-Villegas, we consider period functions for hypergeometric type algebraic varieties over finite fields and consequently study hypergeometric functions over finite fields in a manner that is parallel to that of the classical hypergeometric functions.
 Using a comparison between the classical gamma function and its finite field analogue the Gauss sum, we give a systematic way to obtain certain types of hypergeometric transformation and evaluation formulas over finite fields and interpret them geometrically using a Galois representation perspective.
 As an application, we obtain a few finite field analogues of algebraic hypergeometric identities, quadratic and higher transformation formulas, and evaluation formulas.
-We further apply these finite field formulas to compute the arithmetic of hypergeometric varieties.
+We further apply these finite field formulas to compute the number of rational points of certain hypergeometric varieties.